-Joanna Cifredo is as a writer and an avid anti-oppressive theorist.
+Joanna Cifredo is as a writer and an avid critical thinker.
 She started her career in community service as a youth health educator in Central Florida and eventually transitioned to direct services working for The Florida Department of Health where she provided case management services to those living with HIV/AIDS.

 After relocating to DC three years ago, she continued her service to the community lending her time to Empoderate DC’s only bilingual community center serving exclusively DC’s Latino MSM and Trans population after which she served as the Brand Ambassador to the DC Rape Crisis Center to Power a Culture of Consent.

 Joanna serves on the Board of Directors to Whitman Walker Health and is the recipient of the 2015 Visionary Voice Award by National Sexual Violence Resource Center for her work Health Equity and Trans-Inclusive Healthcare, she was also honored by Mujeres en el Movimiento as one of DC’s Raising Stars.